sosy-lab/cpachecker/doc/tutorials/fault-localization/FaultLocalization.md

 Fault Localization
 -----------------

 CPAchecker provides a variety of fault localization techniques.
 These techniques aim at finding error-prone statements in the program.
-Additionally, some even try to explain the results to ease debugging.
+Additionally, they try to explain the results to ease debugging.

 Please conduct the following papers for further reading:
 - [Distance Metrics I](https://doi.org/10.1145/1029894.1029908)